Reciprocal microswimming in fluctuating and confined environments: Model microswimmers in a noisy and confined domain

-When the swimmer is situated exterior or interior to a sphere, similar analysis of the weights of the mirror singularities provides the parameters, $\alpha=-3R/2X$ and $X_{IM}=R^2/X$.
-Thus, we obtain a similar asymptotic form of $M$:
+When the swimmer is situated exterior or interior to a sphere [FIGs. \ref{fig:swimmer}(a, c)], a similar analysis of the weights of the mirror singularities provides the parameters $\alpha=-3R/2X$ and $X_{\rm IM}=R^2/X$.
+Thus, we obtain a similar asymptotic form of $G^{\rm W}$:

 where the upper and lower signs correspond to the swimmer inside the spherical container and around the spherical obstacle, respectively.
-The drag coefficient is, therefore, given at the leading order of the asymptotic regime, $l \ll X \ll R$, by
+Therefore, the drag coefficient is given at the leading order of the asymptotic regime $X \ll R$ by

-for the swimmer in the spherical container ($X<R$), with neglecting the $O\left( (X/R)^4\right)$ term.
-With an outer sphere ($X>R$), the drag coefficient is evaluated similarly, as follows:
+for the swimmer in the spherical container ($X<R$)[FIG. \ref{fig:swimmer}(a)] by neglecting the $O\left( (X/R)^4\right)$ term.
+With an external sphere ($X>R$)[FIG. \ref{fig:swimmer}(c)], the drag coefficient is similarly evaluated for $X \gg R$ as follows:

+Owing to hydrodynamic interactions, it is generally not tractable to provide an analytic expression for the function $M(X, l)$ when the swimmer is situated in the vicinity of external flat no-slip boundaries.
+To capture the general tendency of the dynamics, we expand the function $M(X, l)$ in the Taylor series of $X$, where $X$ represents the distance from the boundary edge, and we assume nonsingular behavior at the boundary.
+As the convexity of $M$ is crucial in nonzero displacements, the simplest model of $M$ should be a quadratic function with respect to $X$.
+Thus, we introduce a model function